How to Safely Introduce Cats and Babies for the First Time

 Make sure you adhere to their needs

 Provide things for the cat to climb on and scratch on - both for stimulation and to be able to observe what is going on from a safe height.
-Make sure these are attached to the wall so neither your cat or your child can pull them down.
+In the case of cat trees or climbing/activity frames, make sure these are attached to the wall so neither your cat or your child can pull them down.

 Supervise the interactions between the cat and the child